gis-ops/tutorials/qgis/QGIS_SimplePlugin.md

 self.iface.mapCanvas().zoomToFeatureExtent(QgsRectangle.fromWkt(bbox_geom.asWkt()))
 ```

-First, construct `QgsPointXY`s from the extent of `boundingbox` and add those to `QgsGeometry` to build a Polygon geometry.
+First, construct `QgsPointXY`s from the extent of `boundingbox` and add those to `QgsGeometry` to build a Rectangle geometry.
 A geometry object can then be transformed in-place.
-Finally, the `zoomToFeatureExtent()` method of the map canvas expects a `QgsRectangle`, which can be built from the Well-Known-Text (WKT) string of the polygon geometry.
+Finally, the `zoomToFeatureExtent()` method of the map canvas expects a `QgsRectangle`, which can be built from the geometry's Well-Known-Text (WKT) string.

 ## Final plugin